 The Consultant’s review does not relieve the Contractor of its responsibility for correctly placing and adequately supporting the reinforcing steel.

 Protect epoxy coated portions of bars with covering during transportation and handling.

-At the discretion of the Region, an independent testing agency may be retained by the Region to visually inspect and test reinforcing steel welds as specified in Section 05050 - Welding.
-The Contractor shall make good any steel welds that are deemed inadequate by the independent testing agency.
-[Consultant to confirm Section 05050 content to permit inspection and testing and amend to ensure Contractor is responsible for correcting all welds deemed inadequate by the independent testing agency/welding inspector].
+The Consultant’s review does not relieve the Contractor of its responsibility for correctly placing and adequately supporting the reinforcing steel.

 Field Touch up

 Touch up any damaged and cut ends of epoxy coated or galvanized reinforcing steel with a compatible finish in order to provide a continuous coating.